CANDELbio/redcap-k8s-templates/README.md

 $ kubectl logs deployment/cert-manager cert-manager --namespace cert-manager -f
 ```

 Once we have successfully verified that certificate issuing is working with a stating issuer we can switch the ingress over to using the production issuer.
 Edit the file `./k8s/templates/redcap/redcap-ingress.yaml`.
-Comment out the following line:
+Comment out the staging cert-manager line:

 ```
     cert-manager.io/issuer: "letsencrypt-staging"
 ```

-And then uncomment the following line:
+And then uncomment the production cert-manager line:

 ```
     cert-manager.io/issuer: "letsencrypt-prod"
 ```

-Now save and apply it.
+Save and apply it.

 ```shell
 $ kubectl --namespace=redcap apply -f ./k8s/templates/redcap/redcap-ingress.yaml